Newspaper Article 1981 – Pigeons chosen as theme for Napier woman’s second book

 In fact the pair became the basis for Mrs Rowe’s new book.

-“They were a sorry sight after they had been caught the tower during the fire but we nursed them back to health and they actually bred before they both left us.
+“They were a sorry sight after they had been caught in the tower during the fire but we nursed them back to health and they actually bred before they both left us.

 “We still have some of their ‘family’ in the loft.”